aklivity/zilla-docs/src/concepts/config-intro.md

 Routes with the `fetch` capability map retrieval requests from a Kafka topic, supporting filtered or unfiltered retrieval of messages from the topic partitions, merged into a unified response.
 Filtering can apply to the Kafka message key, message headers, or a combination of both message key and headers.

-The [http-kafka binding](../reference/config/bindings/binding-http-kafka.md) provides additional support for extracting parameter values from the inbound HTTP request path.
+The [http-kafka](../reference/config/bindings/binding-http-kafka.md) binding provides additional support for extracting parameter values from the inbound HTTP request path.
 Successful `200 OK` HTTP responses include an [ETag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) header that can be used with [if-none-match](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-None-Match) for subsequent conditional `GET` requests to check for updates.
 Rather than polling, HTTP requests can also include the `prefer wait=N` header to wait a maximum of `N` seconds before responding with `304 Not Modified` if not modified.
 When a new message arrives on the topic that would modify the response, all `prefer: wait=N` clients receive the response immediately with a corresponding new ETag.

 #### Reliable message delivery

-With the [grpc-kafka binding](../reference/config/bindings/binding-grpc-kafka.md), using the fetch capability, reliable message delivery is achieved by capturing the value of the `reliability` `field` injected into each response stream message at the gRPC client, and replaying the value via the `reliability` `metadata` header when reestablishing the stream with a new gRPC request.
+With the [grpc-kafka](../reference/config/bindings/binding-grpc-kafka.md) binding, using the fetch capability, reliable message delivery is achieved by capturing the value of the `reliability` `field` injected into each response stream message at the gRPC client, and replaying the value via the `reliability` `metadata` header when reestablishing the stream with a new gRPC request.
 This allows interrupted streams to pick up where they left off without missing messages in the response stream.

 #### The Produce capability

 Routes with the `produce` capability map any request-response network call to a correlated stream of Kafka messages.
 The request message(s) are sent to a `requests` topic with a `zilla:correlation-id` header.
 When the request message(s) are received and processed by the Kafka `requests` topic consumer, it produces response message(s) to the `responses` topic, with the same `zilla:correlation-id` header to correlate the response.

 Requests with an `idempotency-key` header can be replayed and receive the same response.
-This requires the Kafka consumer to detect and ignore the duplicate request with the same `idempotency-key` and `zilla:correlation-id`.
-For this purpose, A log compacted topic can selectively remove records where a more recent update with the same primary key exists.
+A Kafka consumer can detect and ignore any potential duplicate requests because they will have the same `idempotency-key` and `zilla:correlation-id`.
+If the `idempotency-key` is used as the Kafka message key, a log compacted topic will remove records where a more recent update exists.

-In the [http-kafka binding](../reference/config/bindings/binding-http-kafka.md), specifying `async` allows clients to include a `prefer: respond-async` header in the HTTP request to receive `202 Accepted` response with `location` response header.
+In the [http-kafka](../reference/config/bindings/binding-http-kafka.md) binding, specifying `async` allows clients to include a `prefer: respond-async` header in the HTTP request to receive `202 Accepted` response with `location` response header.

 A corresponding `routes[].when` object with a matching `GET` method and `location` path is also required for follow-up `GET` requests to return the same response as would have been returned if the `prefer: respond-async` request header had been omitted.